-VPN Leak Check – How to Check If Your VPN Works
+VPN Leak Test: How To Check If Your VPN Works & How To Fix It

 Unfortunately, VPNs aren't immune to IP leaks.
 Read our guide on how to detect and prevent IP leakage, and keep yourself protected at all times.
 Share

 You might think that by using a popular and leading VPN solution you ensure that your IP address and online activities remain concealed.
 Unfortunately, even the priciest and most sophisticated VPN won’t protect you from IP leaks originating in your browser or operating system.
 To verify that your information and identity are indeed safely concealed, you need to check that your system is not vulnerable to IP or DNS leaks, and stop IP leaks you come across in your tests.

 The Anatomy of DNS and IP Leaks